rekha-balan/azure-docs-test2-pr.nl-NL/articles/cognitive-services/Emotion/Tutorials/CSharpTutorial.md

 The below example has been developed for the .NET Framework using [Visual Studio 2015, Community Edition](https://www.visualstudio.com/products/visual-studio-community-vs).

 #### <a name="subscribe-to-emotion-api-and-get-a-subscription-key"></a>Subscribe to Emotion API and get a subscription key
-Before creating the example, you must subscribe to Emotion API which is part of the Microsoft Cognitive Services (previously Project Oxford).
-See [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
+Before creating the example, you must subscribe to Emotion API which is part of the Microsoft Cognitive Services.
+See [Subscriptions](https://azure.microsoft.com/try/cognitive-services/).
 Both the primary and secondary key can be used in this tutorial.
 Make sure to follow best practices for keeping your API key secret and secure.

 #### <a name="get-the-client-library-and-example"></a>Get the client library and example
 You may download the Emotion API client library via [SDK](https://www.github.com/microsoft/cognitive-emotion-windows).
 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.